Parents' Holiday Survival Skill #1: Manage Yourself

 - Be sure your own expectations of the season are reasonable.

 - The minute your mood veers from loving to frenzied, stop.
 Hug your children and regroup.

 - Count your blessings and say thank you for everything good in your life, every day.

 - Find ways to laugh at what will inevitably go wrong.

 - Pat yourself on the back and congratulate yourself on a job well done, not just in December, but all year long.

-No matter what December holiday you celebrate, it isn't about shopping or instagram.
+No matter what December holiday you celebrate, it isn't about making cookies to post on Instagram.
 It's about the transformative power of faith, love, and light.
 So fill your home with the real meaning of your holiday by focusing on presence, instead of presents.
 Which means keeping your own cup full, so you can be emotionally generous in filling everyone else's.

 What's the best present you can give your child?
 Peaceful Parenting!